Contact Center as a Service Market To Triple Growth Amid Concerns

 • High staff turnover.
 High employee resignation threatens the call center industry.
 The whole process of recruiting, hiring, and training new employees is time-consuming and expensive.
 The main reasons for high turnover are stiff market competition and employee health problems due to irregular work shifts.

 • Frequent technological and power difficulties.
-Power outages and unstable phone lines are common issues among CCaaS providers in emerging economies.
+In emerging economies, power outages and unstable phone lines are common issues among CCaaS providers.
 Beyond that, they must also address in-house technical troubles and poor internet connections.
 These challenges have adverse effects on consumer service and business revenue.

 What Are the Emerging Technologies in the CCaaS Market?